apolinario-souza/Executive_functions_tasks/README.md

 # **Tarefas de funções executivas**

-Esse é um conjunto de quatro tarefas do artigo "Development of cognitive control and executive functions from 4 to 13 years: Evidence from manipulations of memory, inhibition, and task switching".
+Exceto pela tarefa de Flanker, esse é um conjunto de quatro tarefas do artigo "Development of cognitive control and executive functions from 4 to 13 years: Evidence from manipulations of memory, inhibition, and task switching".

 # Usuários Windows